 While most of us are sleeping, photographer Eileen Counihan is often out searching for the darkest skies.
 Her quest has lured Counihan far beyond Cape Cod to shoot under extreme conditions including hurricane winds atop Mauna Kea volcano, sub-arctic temperatures under Alaska's Northern Lights, and record floodwaters in Florida.

-A photographer for over thirty years, Eileen has been recognized for her art in juried competitions such as Coconut Grove and Naples National Arts Festivals, and most recently honored at the Provincetown Art Association and Museum PAAM100 Juried Exhibition .
+Eileen has exhibited at fine art festivals and recognized for her art in juried shows such as The Coconut Grove Arts Festival, Beaux Arts of Miami, Naples National Arts Festival, and The Center for Fine Art Photography in Colorado.
+She was also honored with her selection by the Provincetown Art Association and Museum PAAM100 Juried Exhibition .

 Her photographs have been featured in numerous online and print publications, including her widely recognized portrait of Race Point Light, Blue Dusk, which was featured in National Geographic Most Romantic Destinations.
 In 2015, Eileen released her first book, Cape Cod Nights: Provincetown and the National Seashore.

 Originally from Boston, Eileen and her wife moved to the tip of Cape Cod years ago to raise their young son.
 He's now married and practicing law out in Arizona - and they enjoy visiting him and his wife (especially in the winter.)